NandiniDuggineni/NandiniDuggineni/README.md

 Security & Resilience Engineering

 📚 I love to document my learning journey through daily projects and technical blogs — hoping to help and be helped by the awesome developer community.
-Let's build better systems — one container, one script, and one idea at a time. 🚢 🌱 Always learning new tech and sharing knowledge
+🚢 Let's build better systems — one container, one script, and one idea at a time.
+🌱 Always learning new tech and sharing knowledge.

 ## Projects  Basic
 - AWS